 Research participants are asked to complete an online survey lasting approximately 12 minutes, and may optionally elect to participate in a brief telephone follow-up interview.

 The study is open to management practitioners responsible for developing, supporting, or managing a sales force, and who are involved with assessing, selecting, implementing, managing, or optimizing CRM installations in their firm.
 Target participants are involved in planning, sales effectiveness, sales operations, IT, executive sales leadership, or strategy in organizations with at least US$1 million in annual revenue, which directly employ at least 10 salespeople, and which do not market technology, products, or services to sales organizations as a core offering.

 - A copy of the findings report on this research topic

-- An invitation to a Sales Management Association webcast in which summary findings are presented to our audience, in April 2019
+- An invitation to a Sales Management Association webcast in which initial findings are presented to our audience, in Q4 2023.

 Survey results are only reported in aggregate, and never in a way that would compromise the identity of any single respondent.
 All individual respondent data are treated with strict confidentiality, and will not be distributed.

 This research is undertaken by Sales Management Association as a standing research initiative, without the involvement of a commercial underwriter.